-A farewell to Mr. and Mrs. McCarten is held in the Bylands State School on the eve of their departure to Hatten.
+A farewell to Mr. and Mrs. McCarten is held in the Bylands State School on the eve of their departure to Hatten[sic.] assumed to be Hattah.
 Mr. McCarten has been promoted to Ganger.
 Mrs. McCarten has been Caretaker of Bylands Station.
 It is hoped they will return to live there again.

 Axedale Stationmaster, Mr. James Nicholas receives serious injuries to his right hand during shunting operations.
 The injury requires an operation.